kousalyaa13/kousalyaa13/README.md

 ---

-## Projects
+## Recent Projects

 - **The Mane Box** – Python-based hair care subscription recommender using user preferences and scraped product data.
 - **SafeTravels App** – UI/UX wireframe for a travel safety platform built in Figma with role-based access and alert notifications.
-- **Transit Equity Database** – SQL + Tableau analysis of transit-oriented development and accessibility scores in Maryland.
+- **Transit Equity Database** – SQL analysis of transit-oriented development and accessibility scores in Maryland.

 ---